 We’ve made it nice and easy to understand and comprehend, so read on.

-FISMA compliance is meeting the requirements set forth by FISMA.
-We’ve outlined the steps to getting FISMA compliant below.
-In short, it’s a requirement for you to actively take steps to ensure that data and information are handled and kept securely.
-The standards for this were developed by the National Institute of Standards and Technology (NIST), namely the FIPS 199, FIPS 200, and NIST 800 series.
+FISMA compliance is a handbook set by FISMA for you to take steps to ensure that data and information are handled and kept securely.
+The National Institute of Standards and Technology (NIST) developed the standards for this, namely the FIPS 199, FIPS 200, and NIST 800 series.

 Who Must Comply with FISMA?